yieldr/vulcand/README.md

 ## Kubernetes

-Typically this project is deployed alongside [romulus](https://github.com/albertrdixon/romulus) as an [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress/#ingress-controllers).
+Typically this project is deployed alongside [vulcand-ingress](https://github.com/yieldr/vulcand-ingress) or [romulus](https://github.com/albertrdixon/romulus) as an [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress/#ingress-controllers).
+See the referring projects for their specific usage examples.

-Please refer to the [romulus wiki](https://github.com/albertrdixon/romulus/wiki/Annotations) for more details.

 ## Standalone